-Let’s begin with some basic numbers from today’s payment environment.
+Some basic numbers from today’s payment environment:

 These statistics are ample proof that the data protection tools used by issuers, acquirers, merchants, and PSPs aren’t keeping pace with the hacking and data theft technologies used by fraudsters.
 The massive shift to online payment methods compromised global payment security, forcing payment intermediaries to pay special attention to protecting their customers' sensitive data.

-The Payment Card Industry Data Security Standard is a set of rules covering all aspects of payment security formed in 2004 by major credit card companies, namely Visa, Mastercard, Discover, American Express and JCB.
+The Payment Card Industry Data Security Standard is a set of rules covering all aspects of payment security formed in 2004 by major credit card companies, namely Visa, Mastercard, Discover, American Express, and JCB.
 The main goal of PCI DSS is to prevent data theft and fraud associated with debit and credit card transactions.

-What are the PCI DSS compliance requirements?
+What are the PCI DSS requirements?

 Since its inception, PCI DSS has gone through several iterations to keep up with changes in the network threat landscape.
-While the basic PCI DSS compliance goals remain unchanged, new requirements are added periodically.
+While the basic compliance rules have remained unchanged, new requirements and security measures are added periodically.

 PCI DSS compliance levels